Getting started with 'SpotSweeper'

 technical artifacts based on the first principle component of the local

-variance of the specified QC metric (mito_percent
+variance of the specified QC metric (mito_percent) at

-numerous neighorhood sizes (n_order=5
+numerous neighorhood sizes (n_order=5).
+Currently,

-clustering is used to cluster the technical artifact
+kmeans clustering is used to cluster the technical artifact

 vs high-quality Visium spots.
-Similar to localOutliers
+Similar to localOutliers, the

-function then outputs the results to the
+findArtifacts function then outputs the results to the

 # find artifacts using SpotSweeper